sergei-mironov/litrepl/paper/md/paper.md

 $ cat input.tex | litrepl
 \begin{python}
 import sys
-print(f"I use {sys.platform} btw!")
+print(f"I use {sys.platform.upper()} btw!")
 \end{python}
 \begin{result}
-I use linux btw!
+I use LINUX btw!
 \end{result}
 ~~~
 <!--noresult-->

-Now we can see the bold statement about the author's operating system.
-The
-side-effect of this execution is the started session of the python interpreter
+The side-effect of this execution is the started session of the python
-which is now running in the background.
-We can modify its state by adding more
+interpreter which is now running in the background.
+We can modify its state by
-section to the document and executing them selectively.
+adding more section to the document and executing them selectively.

 Evaluation results are written back into the result sections, and the entire
 document is printed.
 At this stage, certain conditions can be optionally